Thejas9063/SQL-DATA-WAREHOUSE-PROJECT/README.md

-# DATA-WAREHOUSE AND Analytics PROJECT
+# Data Warehouse And Analytics Project

 Welcome to **Data Warehouse and Analytics Project** Repository!
 Building a mordern data warehouse with sql server ,including ETL processes,data modelling and data analytics